-Group membership—Select one or more groups in the list.
+- Group membership—Select one or more groups in the list.
 For envelope senders, this option only applies to sent mail.
 For envelope recipients, it only applies to received mail.
-If you haven't, you'll need to create the group first.
+If you haven't, first create the group.

 When you're finished, go to Save the configuration.